|Addiction Treatment Center Resources - Pennsylvania|

 37. Do we need a license to open a recovery house?

-38. In the absence of licensing, how can recovery houses demonstrate their commitment to meeting minimum quality standards?
+38. In the absence of current licensing, how can recovery houses demonstrate their commitment to meeting minimum quality standards?

 The Pennsylvania Alliance of Recovery Residences (PARR) is a peer driven, not-for-profit organization...
 Read More